aliabd11/stocks-ai/README.md

 You will need two input files: a csv containing stocks data, a csv containing customers and their desired constraints There are two programs: research.py, stocks_csp.py

+Follow Step 0) if you would like to test run the program before generating your own data.
+Step 0) run

+        $ python3 stocks_csp.py

+A stocks data file (quotes.csv) and user constraints files (user_data.csv) are provided by default.
+Simply run the command above, hit enter twice, and a list of portfolios will be printed on your screen.
+Also feel free to change the input, and watch its rammifications.

 Step 1) run

         $ python3 research.py